social-media-ethics-automation/book/book_contents/ch03_bots/03_anatomy_of_a_bot/00_intro.md

 - Ending the sentence with a period `.`
 - Making a parenthetical remark with a matching opening parenthese `(` and closing parenthese `)`.
 This parenthetical remark clarified the part of the sentence before it `UW`.

-Programming languages also have their own set of rules for combining and organizing pieces of code, which we will look at in these section.
+Programming languages also have their own set of rules for combining and organizing pieces of code, which we will look at in these sections.

 ```{tableofcontents}
 ```